Troy Headrick

 Troy Headrick is an American politician from Vermont.
 He has been a member of the Vermont House of Representatives for the Chittenden-15 District since 2023.

 Headrick was born in Manitowoc, Wisconsin and served as assistant director for Community Standards at the University of Vermont since 2009.

+In January 2025, changed his party affiliation from Vermont Progressive Party to Independent.